CybercentreCanada/howler-ui/src/components/routes/help/markdown/en/bundles.md

 ## Viewing bundles on the Howler UI

 In order to view created bundles on the Howler UI, you can use the query `howler.is_bundle:true`.
 This will provide a list of created bundles you can look through.
-For an example of this, you can check the development instance of Howler ([link](https://howler.dev.analysis.cyber.gc.ca/hits?query=howler.is_bundle%3Atrue)).

 Clicking on a bundle will open up a slightly different search UI to normal.
 In this case, we automatically filter the search results to include only hits that are included in the bundle.
 To make this obvious, the header representing the bundle will appear above the search bar.